This Step: Get a Drivers License

 *You must also provide the road test vehicle.
 The state will run a safety inspection and also check that your car properly insured, your registration is current and that your license plate (tag) is valid and not expired.

-If you are younger than 18 years old, you must additionally:
+If you are under 18 years old, you must additionally:

-- Have your parent or guardian sign an affidavit confirming that you have driven at least 40 practice hours (including 6 hours at night) with a parent or guardian; a DDS examiner will provide the affidavit on test day
+- Have your parent or guardian sign an affidavit confirming that you have driven at least 40 hours or practice (including 6 hours at night) with a parent or guardian; a DDS examiner will provide the affidavit on test day

 - Provide a drivers education completion certificate, if applicable

 - Provide a signed and notarized driving affidavit for 40 hours of practice driving.
 This is located on the last page of the Parent Teen Driving Guide

 - Have your parent or legal guardian sign your driver's license application with you; legal guardians must present a certified copy (with an embossed seal from the court) of the court order granting guardianship